gu-benites/auth-supabase-pkce-v1/docs/project-overview.md

 - **Form Submission & Server Action (`src/features/auth/actions/auth.actions.ts`):**
     - Triggers the `signInWithPassword` Server Action.
 - **Server-Side Validation (within Server Action):**
-    - Email and password validated using Zod schemas from `src/features/auth/schemas/login.schema.ts`.
+    - Email and password validated using Zod schemas from `src/features/auth/schemas/`.
 - **Service Call (`src/features/auth/services/auth.service.ts`):**
     - If validation passes, the Server Action calls the `signInWithPasswordWithSupabase` service function.
 - **Supabase Interaction (within Service):**
     - `supabase.auth.signInWithPassword()` is called to authenticate the user.
 - **Session Management & Redirection:**
     - **Success:** Supabase returns a session.
-The `src/middleware.ts` plays a crucial role in managing and refreshing this session cookie.
+The `src/middleware.ts` (delegating to `src/features/auth/utils/middleware.utils.ts`) plays a crucial role in managing and refreshing this session cookie.
 The user is then redirected to the homepage (`/`).
     - **Failure:** An error message is displayed to the user via toast notification.

 ### 4. Forgot Password (`/src/app/(auth)/forgot-password/page.tsx`)